 Holdsworth DA., Cox PJ., Kirk T., Stradling H., Impey SG., Clarke K.

 INTRODUCTION: Physical endurance can be limited by muscle glycogen stores, in that glycogen depletion markedly reduces external work.
-During carbohydrate restriction, the liver synthesises the ketone bodies, D-β-hydroxybutyrate and acetoacetate, from fatty acids.
+During carbohydrate restriction, the liver synthesizes the ketone bodies, D-β-hydroxybutyrate, and acetoacetate from fatty acids.
 In animals and in the presence of glucose, D-β-hydroxybutyrate promotes insulin secretion and increases glycogen synthesis.
-Here we determined whether a dietary ketone ester, combined with plentiful glucose, can increase post-exercise glycogen synthesis in human skeletal muscle.
-METHODS: Following an interval-based glycogen-depletion exercise protocol, 12 well-trained male athletes completed a randomized, 3-arm, blinded crossover recovery study that consisted of consumption of either a taste-matched, zero-calorie control or a ketone monoester drink, followed by a 10 mM glucose clamp or saline infusion for two hours.
-The three post-exercise conditions were; control drink then saline infusion, control drink then hyperglycemic clamp or ketone ester drink then hyperglycemic clamp.
-Skeletal muscle glycogen content was determined in muscle biopsies of vastus lateralis taken before and after the two-hour clamps.
-RESULTS: The ketone ester drink increased blood D-β-hydroxybutyrate concentrations to a maximum of 5.3 vs. 0.7 mM for the control drink (p < 0.0001).
-During the two-hour glucose clamps, insulin levels were two-fold higher (31 vs. 16 mU/l, p < 0.01) and glucose uptake 32% faster (1.66 vs. 1.26 g/kg, p<0.001).
-The ketone drink increased by 61 g the total glucose infused over 2 h, from 197 g to 258 g, and muscle glycogen was 50% higher (246 vs.164 mmoles glycosyl units/kg dry weight, p < 0.05) than after the control drink.
-CONCLUSION: In the presence of constant high glucose concentrations, a ketone ester drink increased endogenous insulin levels, glucose uptake and muscle glycogen synthesis.
+Here we determined whether a dietary ketone ester, combined with plentiful glucose, can increase postexercise glycogen synthesis in human skeletal muscle.
+METHODS: After an interval-based glycogen depletion exercise protocol, 12 well-trained male athletes completed a randomized, three-arm, blinded crossover recovery study that consisted of consumption of either a taste-matched, zero-calorie control or a ketone monoester drink, followed by a 10-mM glucose clamp or saline infusion for 2 h.
+The three postexercise conditions were control drink then saline infusion, control drink then hyperglycemic clamp, or ketone ester drink then hyperglycemic clamp.
+Skeletal muscle glycogen content was determined in muscle biopsies of vastus lateralis taken before and after the 2-h clamps.
+RESULTS: The ketone ester drink increased blood D-β-hydroxybutyrate concentrations to a maximum of 5.3 versus 0.7 mM for the control drink (P < 0.0001).
+During the 2-h glucose clamps, insulin levels were twofold higher (31 vs 16 mU·L, P < 0.01) and glucose uptake 32% faster (1.66 vs 1.26 g·kg, P < 0.001).
+The ketone drink increased by 61 g, the total glucose infused for 2 h, from 197 to 258 g, and muscle glycogen was 50% higher (246 vs 164 mmol glycosyl units per kilogram dry weight, P < 0.05) than after the control drink.
+CONCLUSION: In the presence of constant high glucose concentrations, a ketone ester drink increased endogenous insulin levels, glucose uptake, and muscle glycogen synthesis.